St Helens and Runcorn Gap Railway: Independent company

 With the coming of the Industrial Revolution in the 18th century, there was a need for coal to be carried from the coalfields in the area of St Helens to the River Mersey for transportation to the growing industrial towns and cities.
 The first solution was to build the Sankey Canal which opened in 1755 and ran from the Blackbrook canal via Parr to Sankey Bridges, to the west of Warrington.
 It was extended to the west, to Fiddlers Ferry, five years later.
 Encouraged by the success of the Stockton and Darlington Railway which opened in 1825, in 1829 a group of local businessmen arranged for a survey for a line from Cowley Hill Colliery, north of St Helens, to Runcorn Gap on the River Mersey.
 At this time the Liverpool and Manchester Railway, which ran to the south of St Helens, was being built and its surveyor, Charles Blacker Vignoles, was commissioned to undertake the survey; he was later appointed as the engineer.
-An Act of Parliament was obtained on 29 May 1830.
+An act of Parliament, the St. Helens and Runcorn Gap Railway Act 1830 (11 Geo.
+4 & 1 Will.
+4. c. lxi), was obtained on 29 May 1830.

 The original capital was £120,000, one-third of which was raised from local coal owners, salt-makers and Liverpool merchants.
 These included James Muspratt, soap and alkali manufacturer, and Peter Greenall, who had interests in the brewing, coal and glass manufacturing industries.
 Peter Greenall was elected as the first chairman of a board of ten directors.
 At the south end of the railway, Widnes Dock was built, which led into the Mersey.
 This was the world's first rail-to-ship facility.
 Because of perceived competition from the railway, the Sankey Canal was extended from Fiddlers Ferry to Runcorn Gap by what was known as the "New Cut".
 The railway terminated between the dock and the end of the canal and Runcorn Gap station was sited to the north of the canal.